YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 - Within the _installation_ tasks, the dominating contribution to the total elapsed time is configuring the YBMT cluster and creating a set of tenant databases.
 But this is a very rare task.
 Once the tenant databases exist, then the installation and maintenance of artifacts within one of these is relatively quick.
 Moreover, these tasks can be done concurrently in each of many tenant databases as long as the DDLs done in any one of these are done in self-imposed single-user mode.
 - It seems that the least privileges regimes impose a speed penalty.
 This is presumably because of how SQL compilation works—and so the effect would not be felt by ordinary run-time activity in a warmed up production system.
 SQL compilation has to check that the role that does the compilation has the privileges that allow the required kinds of operation.
 Presumably, the internal implementation is quicker when such a privilege is available because it's been granted to _public_ than because it's been granted to a role that, in turn, is granted to the role that does the compilation.
 Notice that:
   - This effect is hardly noticeable in PG; but it is noticeable in YB.
 And in YB, it has its biggest effect at YBMT configuration time and at tenant database creation time.
 (This is very much to be expected.)
-  - In YB, where the effects are noticeable, they are noticeable in the tests for each of the case studies only when the maximally secure option is chosen that revokes the _execute_ privilege from (almost all of) the _pg_catalog_ functions.
+  - In YB, where the effects are noticeable, they are noticeable in the tests for each of the case-studies only when the maximally secure option is chosen that revokes the _execute_ privilege from (almost all of) the _pg_catalog_ functions.
 This, too, is to be expected because very many of these functions are routinely used by application code both at DDL time and at run-time.
 (In contrast, the _pg_catalog_ tables and views are very rarely accessed by application code—neither at DDL time nor at run-time.)